LiteracyBridge/DropboxChangeWatcher/README.md

   process you should get an App Key and App Secret.

 ### Building ###
     ./gradlew build

 will run the build via Gradle Wrapper.

+### Configuration ###
+Configuration is split into two files.
+The **Key File** contains application and account secrets and should never be shared or checked in to source control.
+The **Configuration File** contains configuration values and can be shared.

 ### Testing ###
-There is a small (and growing) set of integration tests that work against Dropbox by creating temporary files.
+There is a small set of integration tests that work against Dropbox by creating temporary files.
 You must have gotten an access token for your Dropbox account to run them.
+No **Configuration File** is necessary, but you must provide a **Key File** with app and account access codes.

-    ./gradlew -DtestKeyFile=<path to key file> integrationTest
+    ./gradlew -DtestKeyFile=<path to Key File> integrationTest

+The integration tests still leave a little directory cruft (but no files) that I will eventually clean up :)

 ### Running ###
 To set up local configuration, copy the example.properties file to a new location.
 Replace the "dropbox-app-key" and "dropbox-app-secret" with the values from Dropbox.
 For the first run, comment out the "dropbox-access-token" key.